MorpheusAIs/Morpheus/Yellowstone Compute Model.md

 **“TokenMax”** below refers to a maximum number of Tokens accepted for payment by the Router.

 **“RFC”**: stands for “Request for Compute.”
-A user sends an RFC to the Router, and specifies the [LLM] User desires access to as well as the [TokenMax], which is a cap on the acceptable LT’s in response.
-User will want to cap this because higher numbers = longer wait times for answers, and count more toward UserMax, which is limited each day.
+A user sends an RFC to the Router, and specifies the [LLM] User desires access to as well as the [TokenMax], which is a cap on the acceptable T’s in response.
+User will want to cap this because higher numbers = longer wait times for answers, and count more toward [UserMax], which is limited each day.

 ### Contract Protections